unicodeveloper/awesome-nextjs/README.md

 * [Next.js Quick Start Guide](https://www.packtpub.com/web-development/nextjs-quick-start-guide) - Create, build and deploy universal JavaScript applications using Next.js
 * [The Next.js Handbook](https://flaviocopes.com/page/nextjs-handbook/) - Build a frontend React application that transparently handles server-side rendering for you.
 * [Serverless Web Applications with React and Next.js](https://www.amazon.com/dp/B0BHRPMF74) - Use Next.js serverless features to access databases and authenticate users in your React applications
+* [Cut Into The Jamstack: Build a SaaS with React and Next.js](https://www.cutintothejamstack.com/) - Build a full-stack software-as-a-service application using Next.js, Prisma ORM, Cloudinary API, Chakra-UI and React Hook Form.

 ## Videos